 }

-Through the video above, you can see that in the root view, the dynamic states declared with @State, @SceneStorage, @GestureState (such as UUID, random numbers, current date) are the same across every window.
+Through the video above, you can see that in the root view, the dynamic states declared with @State

 A series of tests revealed the following patterns:

-• The initial values of dynamic data declared with @State in new windows are the same as those in the first window.
-Even if the data in one window is modified, it does not affect the other windows, indicating that the states of each window are actually independent; only their initial values are copied.
+in new windows are the same as those in the first window.
+Even if the data in one window is modified, it does not affect the other windows, indicating that the states of each window are actually independent; only their initial values are copied. - This issue appears only in the root view.

-• Observable objects declared with StateObject do not encounter this problem.
+do not encounter this problem.

 Given the specific conditions under which this issue occurs, I forgot to submit feedback to Apple after solving the problem.
-However, as developers turn to the new Observation framework and declare observable objects with @State, the likelihood of encountering this type of issue significantly increases.
+However, as developers turn to the new Observation framework and declare observable objects with @State

-By modifying the test code, we added an observable object based on the Observation framework and declared with @State:
+By modifying the test code, we added an observable object based on the Observation framework and declared with @State

 @Observable